trevormil/bitbadges-docs/for-developers/core-concepts/different-time-fields.md

 #### Example 2: Managing Collection Archival

-Let's say we have a collection that can be optionally archived by the manager from T1 to T2 (permittedTimes) but is non-archivable at all other times (forbiddenTimes).
+Let's say we have a collection that can be optionally archived by the manager from T1 to T2 (permanentlyPermittedTimes) but is non-archivable at all other times (permanentlyForbiddenTimes).
 From T1 to T2, they are permitted to update the archival status for any time.

 Let's look at the before and after of the manager executing this permission for all times.